dvln/out/README.md

 if you want to change the default threshold to verbose instead of Print/Info... all possible.
 Adjustments via the API are covered below.

-For log files output keep in mind the default is ioutil.Discard for the io.Writer effectively meaning /dev/null to start with.
+For log file output keep in mind the default is ioutil.Discard for the io.Writer effectively meaning /dev/null to start with.
 However, if you set a log file up (as below) the default log file output starts out configured to behave like the below: